EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/ssh.md

 !!!
 Note

     If you see 'Open OnDemand host Shell Access' listed as an option anywhere, then you can log into the Open OnDemand host.
-This is supported for users who have access to back-ends where user home directories are not mounted across both the Open OnDemand host and those back-ends.
+This is supported for users who have access to back-ends where user home directories are not common to both the Open OnDemand host and those back-ends.

 ---